 UI timeout only.
 The browser stopped waiting before the server finished.
 If a claim number appears in the Claims tab, the Declaration was accepted.

-A line failed validation, most often because the entry has Extended, Suspended, or Under Review liquidation status.
+There is a duty comp code on the entry that CAPE is not able to calculate.
+Most often because the entry has Extended, Suspended, or Under Review liquidation status.
 Per CBP, these entries are accepted into CAPE.

 These are Section 122 surcharges (10% tariff effective February 24, 2026), separate from IEEPA and not refundable through CAPE.

-CBP doesn't see a 9903.01.xx or 9903.02.xx subheading.
+Entry must have at least one IEEPA HTS.
 Either the entry has no IEEPA duties, or IEEPA was embedded in the base rate as FREE instead of a distinct Chapter 99 line.

+IEEPA HTS number cannot have a "GDS_VAL_AMT" greater than zero.
 Entered value belongs on the Chapter 1 to 97 commodity line, not the Chapter 99 IEEPA line.
 The entry was rejected (not accepted), so PSC is still available.

-The entry summary status must be Accepted for CAPE processing.
+Entry summary status must be "Accepted."

-Liquidated or reliquidated more than 80 days ago.
+Entry summary liquidated/reliquidated more than 80 days ago.
 Outside CAPE Phase 1 scope.

 TIB (23), Duty Deferral (08), Reconciliation (09), and Drawback (047) entry types are out of scope for CAPE Phase 1.